Search and Rescue

 How to be prepared

-Always leave your intentions with someone (where you are going, what time you are expected back, what time the police should be contacted, etc).
+Always leave your intentions with someone (where you are going, what time you are expected back, time to contact the police, etc.).

-There is almost never mobile phone access inside canyons, so carry at least one Personal Locator Beacon (PLB) among your group.
-Make sure your PLB registration is up to date and that canyoning is listed as one of your activities.
+There is rarely mobile phone access inside canyons, so carry at least one Personal Locator Beacon (PLB) among your group.
+Ensure your PLB registration is up to date and that canyoning is listed as one of your activities.

-Carry appropriate emergency gear – remember that in the event you are overdue or activate your PLB, it may be a long time before rescuers reach you.
+Carry appropriate emergency gear – remember that if you are overdue or activate your PLB, it may be a long time before rescuers reach you.
 See kiwicanyons.org for more info,

 What is CanyonSAR?

 Canyon Search and Rescue (CanyonSAR), or SARChasm as we affectionately call it, is a Specialist Discipline of LandSAR.
-LandSAR is an organisation providing volunteer search and rescue personnel, to assist the official search and rescue response by the government agencies.
+LandSAR is an organisation providing volunteer search and rescue personnel to assist government agencies’ official search and rescue response.

 SAR services are provided for free to anyone in New Zealand.